picandocodigo/List-Category-Posts/readme.txt

 == HTML & CSS Customization ==

+By default, the plugin lists the posts in an unordered list with the `lcp_catlist` CSS class, like this:

+`<ul class="lcp_catlist">`

+So if you want to customize the appearance of the List Category Posts lists, you can just edit the lcp_catlist class in your theme's CSS.

-You can customize what HTML tags different elements will be sorrounded with and a CSS class for this element, or just a CSS class which will wrap the element with a `span` tag.
+You can also customize what HTML tags different elements will be surrounded with, and set a CSS class for this element, or just a CSS class which will wrap the element with a `span` tag.

 The customizable elements (so far) are: author, catlink (category link), comments, date, excerpt, morelink ("Read More" link), thumbnail and title (post title).